danielmrhodes/JANUS/README.md

 | /Geometry/Target/Radius *double unit* | Set radius of target.
 (Default: 0.5 cm) |
 | /Geometry/Update | Update the simulation with your desired geometry. |

-Note that the target does **NOT** define the recoiling nucleus for the kinematics or excitation, it only defines "bulk" material properties of the target.
+Note that the /Geometry/Target/ commands do **NOT** define the recoiling nucleus for the kinematics or excitation, it only defines "bulk" material properties of the target.
 If you do not call the /Construct commands for the silicon detectors or the target, they will not be in the simulation.

 Source Mode Commands
 -----------------